KamilRAliyev/moneta-prototype/moneta-management/Architecture/backend/API Endpoints.md

 - All endpoints return JSON responses
 - Error responses follow FastAPI's standard error format and include `request_id` for correlation
-- Versioned endpoints use `/api/v1/...` prefix
+- All endpoints are versioned under `/api/v1/...` prefix
-- Legacy endpoints use `/api/...` prefix (health, system)
+- OpenAPI documentation is available at `/api/docs`